The Rough Guide to Cellaring Wine in a Hot Climate – A Survival Guide for Apartment Dwellers

 OVER $20

-Kumeu Village Chardonnay 2024 – $22 at Our Cellar.
+Kumeu Village Chardonnay 2024 – $23 at Our Cellar.
 I’ve long been a fan of this Kiwi chardy from the suburbs of Auckland, bought lots of the 2022 but was less impressed with the 2023 from a tough vintage.
 The 2024 is back to rich and ripe and round but is a little short on the palate which reduces the score.
 93 points.

 The Creamery Chardonnay 2023 – $25 at Our CellarMade by O’Neill Vintners who make ripe Chardonnays from grapes grown in California – Monterey, Paso Robles and Clarksburg.
 It’s 100% barrel fermented, sees 100% malolactic fermentation, and spends seven months in American and French oak.
 It delivers what it says on the label: rich, ripe, buttery and peachy Chardonnay with a creamy texture, backed by toasty oak.
 The best of the Californians on this list IMHO, and the sharpest price down under.
 94 points.

-Dog Ridge Butterfingers Chardonnay 2022 – $26 at Our Cellar.
+Dog Ridge Butterfingers Chardonnay 2022 – $22 at mcd-vcd.wine.
 It’s not as buttery as it suggests, but it’s buttery enough for me.
 The oak is kept in check as well, letting the gorgeous fruit do most of the talking – ripe peaches and apricots, a touch of vanilla from the oak, good mid-palate weight, medium-bodied (14%), fresh and crisp, supported by a clean line of acid.
 McLaren Vale in a tux.
 94+ points.
 Good drinking now, but will fill out a little more over a year or two.

 Oakridge Yarra Valley Chardonnay 2024 – $26 at WSD.
 Some struck match funk but not overdone, some citrus notes keeping the peaches in check, and roasted nuts in the background.
 Good depth of flavour here, and good length leading to a dry finish.
 94 points.
 Stylish chardy for the asking price.

 Hoddles Creek Estate Chardonnay 2024 – $26 at MyCellars where the freight is free for subscribers on any quantity.
-White peaches and nectarines backed by almond oak, clean and fresh, young and intense but restrained as in the winery’s style.
+White peaches and nectarines backed by almond oak, clean and fresh, young and intense but quite restrained as is the winery’s style.
 Will soften and fill out over a year or three.
 94+ points

 Ringbolt Chardonnay 2023 – $26 at Our Cellar.
 It’s a new addition to the ever-growing Hill Smith Family Estates (HSFE) tribe, and I suspect the lone Ringbolt Cabernet will be glad of the company.
 This is among the best Chardonnays I’ve tasted in the last 12 months: classic Willyabrup intensity, energy and appeal.
 Has everything you expect from a good chardy, and it’s a seamless piece of work.
 Just a gorgeous mouthful that you keep coming back to.
 95 points

 Garagiste Le Stagiaire Chardonnay 2024 – $30 at Different Drop.
 Barnaby Flanders is a Pinot Noir and Chardonnay tragic, they tell us.
 He travelled the world and fell in love with the wines of Burgundy.
-In 2006 he founded Garagiste Wines on the Mornington Peninsula, where he makes small batch premium Pinot Noir and Chardonnay.
+In 2006 he founded Garagiste Wines on the Mornington Peninsula, where he makes, you guessed it, small batch premium Pinot Noir and Chardonnay.
 This is Garagiste’s value leader.
 The fruit was whole-bunch pressed directly to 500-litre puncheons and spent 8 months on lees to build complexity.
 The style is fine-boned and pure, fresh and zesty, fruit-driven with citrus overtones.
 Oak doesn’t intrude.
 94 points.

 OVER $30